Shahi Jama Masjid

+History

 Establishment

 Pencil and wash drawing of the Sambhal Jama Masjid; 24 March 1789.

 The mosque is situated atop the highest hillock in Sambhal, in muhalla Kot, the fortified old town.
 An extant inscription on the mihrab states the mosque to have been constructed upon the orders of Babur, by his general Mir Hindu Beg, by 6 December 1526.
 Thus the mosque was finished seven months after the Battle of Panipat, in which Babur conquered Delhi from Ibrahim Lodi, and is the oldest surviving Mughal-era mosque in South Asia.

-However, both Ram Nath and Catherine Asher, scholars of Mughal architecture, doubt that Babur had any personal involvement.
+However, both Catherine Asher and Ram Nath, scholars of Mughal architecture, doubt that Babur had any personal involvement.
 Asher suggests that the inscription might have merely alluded to Babur's permission to regional governors to construct mosques in newly gained territories; she calls it a "non-imperial mosque" as opposed to the Panipat mosque, that was constructed by Babur himself.
 Nath believes that Beg might have refurbished an older Lodi-era mosque.